Welcome

 people honestly don't know how to be compassionate with themselves.

-They may easily do so for others yet when it comes to
+They may feel this readily for others yet when it comes to

 themselves find that they are painfully excluded from their own